 Anopura is quite possibly the world’s small luxury hotel, offering just two guestrooms and a luxury tent.
-Located an hour outside of bustling Jaipur, Anopura is an oasis of natural beauty and serenity, nestled in the shadow of the ancient Aravali Mountains and endless green fields.
+Located an hour outside of bustling Jaipur, Anopura is an oasis of natural beauty and serenity, nestled in the shadow of the ancient Aravali hills and endless green fields.
 This is a side to India that many tourists never get to see; a glimpse of rural life that hasn’t changed for centuries.
-The only noise you’ll hear is the occasional peacock’s cry, or the gentle chirping of crickets in the evening; a welcomed contrast from the buzzing Pink City of Jaipur.
+The only noise you’ll hear is the occasional peacock’s cry or the gentle chirping of crickets in the evening; a welcomed contrast from the buzzing Pink City of Jaipur.

 We were met by the hotel’s friendly General Manager, Ishwar, and guided through to the central courtyard.
-We immediately noticed the fine details, which really bring Anopura into its own.
+We immediately noticed the fine details which bring Anopura into its own.
 The traditional touches are just stunning.
-Every corner was tastefully filled with tableaux that evoked a sense of complete peace and tranquillity.
+Every corner is tastefully filled with tableaux that evoke a sense of complete peace and tranquillity.
 Here, we can spot all the traditional elements of a Rajasthani village home, spruced up with a touch of luxury and elegance.
 Placed in the centre of the courtyard is a beautiful charpoy (traditional Rajasthani woven bed stretched over a wooden frame) which now serves as a lounging chair, adorned with comfortable oversized cushions – a brilliant way of incorporating local aesthetics with a fresh approach.

 Between meals, there is little to do other than breathe in the scent of frangipani, relax on a charpoy around the stunning plunge pool, and take in the majestic countryside views.
-For the more energetic of guests, the resort offers a range of complimentary activities, such as a bird-watching, camel trekking, Jeep safaris or a visit to the local village.
+For the more energetic of guests, the resort offers a range of complimentary activities; including bird-watching, camel trekking, and a visit to the local village.

 Rooms at Anopura start from ₹20,000 per night depending on the season.
 Prices are inclusive of all meals, soft drinks, local activities and taxes.